Swarangigaurkar/swarangigaurkar/README.md

 ## Hello!!
 I'm Swarangi 👋👩‍💻

-A developer who loves diving into code, hiking in the great outdoors, and keeping up with the latest fashion trends.
+A software developer who loves diving into code, hiking in the great outdoors, and keeping up with the latest fashion trends.

 #### 🔭 I’m currently working on
 Building scalable web applications.